 Control of bleeding

-Bleeding from esophageal varices is a medical emergency.
+Bleeding from esophageal varices Stopping the bleeding is a medical emergency.
 Drugs such as vasopressin or octreotide may be given intravenously to make the bleeding veins contract and thus slow the bleeding.
 Blood transfusions are given to replace lost blood.
 Doctors usually use a flexible viewing tube (endoscope), inserted through the mouth into the esophagus to confirm that the bleeding is from varices.
 Working through the endoscope, doctors can use rubber bands to tie off the veins.

 Doctors regularly monitor people who have had bleeding from varices because bleeding may recur.